popgenchenlab/popgenchenlab.github.io/_pages/team.md

 ![]({{ site.url }}{{ site.baseurl }}/images/teampic/Jeremy.jpg){: style="width: 300px; float: left; border: 60px"}
 ### Jeremy Summers - *Graduate Student*

-Jeremy is an E2G2 student interested in how population demography and habitat conditions affect short-term evolution and population growth or decline.
-He studied environmental engineering at Carnegie Melon University as an undergrad.
-He loves the diversity of life that has existed in the past and still exists today, and hopes to contribute to conserving that diversity through his research.
+Jeremy is a PhD student interested in the causes of population decline and the role of dispersal in demographic and evolutionary trajectories.
+Using population level demography, individual fitness variation, and population genetics, he is investigating how dispersal into preserved Florida Scrub-Jay habitat contributes to population growth and levels of genetic variation.
+Jeremy is also interested in teaching evolutionary biology with an emphasis on diversity at every level of organization and the ways humans shape and interact with our local ecosystems.

 <br><br><br><br><br><br><br>